-To be clear, I’m not advocating that you turn a relaxing overnight backpacking trip to Watson Lake into a military campaign where every aspect of the trip is laboriously detailed, scrutinized, and written down on a checklist (then laminated so each phase of the operation upon completion can be crossed off with a grease pencil).
+To be clear, I’m not advocating that you turn a relaxing overnight backpacking trip to Watson Lake into a military campaign.
+I’m not saying that every aspect of your trip should be laboriously detailed, scrutinized, and written down on a checklist.
+Then, laminated so that each phase of the operation upon completion can be crossed off with a grease pencil.

-Just be aware that even though most people who travel into the backcountry have some similar goals, we’re all unique and our individual goals will ultimately reflect those differences.
+Just know that, even though most of us traveling in the backcountry have similar goals, we’re all unique and our goals will reflect those differences.

 1) A Goal for Your Backcountry Trip Informs All Aspects of Your Trip

-Those backpackers are also likely to encounter other hikers who could potentially provide assistance on their trip since the trail to Round Lake is a favorite among day hikers.
+Those backpackers are also likely to meet other hikers who could potentially provide help.
+This is because the trail to Round Lake is a favorite among day hikers.

 On the other hand, some people enjoy covering bigger miles and climbing more elevation in order to sleep under the stars on top of, say, Freel Peak.

-That person will probably pack lighter, carry only the essentials, and have identified multiple evacuation routes prior to starting their trip.
-Then there are lots of other unique reasons people go backpacking in the Sierra Nevada Mountains near Lake Tahoe, such as to provide a resupply to a Tahoe Rim Trail thru-hiker, to photograph the sun rising over Lake Tahoe from Maggie’s Peak, or to simply develop confidence and exercise independence by backpacking alone in Desolation Wilderness for a few days.
+There are many other unique reasons people backpack at Lake Tahoe.
+Maybe they’re providing a resupply to a Tahoe Rim Trail thru-hiker or want to photograph the sun rising from Maggie’s Peak.
+Or, they want to develop confidence and exercise independence by backpacking alone in Desolation Wilderness for a few days.

-No matter what your goal is, the more specific you are about it the more you can begin to ask (and answer) the questions most relevant to your unique backcountry trip.
+No matter your goal, the more specific you are about it the more you can begin to ask (and answer) the relevant questions about your backcountry trip.

 2) A Goal for Your Backcountry Trip Clarifies Expectations

-That is a simplified example, so consider a similar scenario but instead of only a few miles of well-established trail to cover, you and your partner get caught off-trail in a lightning storm and on top of an exposed mountain (and later you learn that your friend had only wanted to find and take some pictures of wildflowers that day).
+Problems are magnified in the backcountry.
+So, consider instead of only having a few miles of well-established trail to cover, you and your partner get caught in a lightning storm on top of an exposed mountain.
+And then you discover, after the fact, that your friend had only wanted to snap a few pictures of wildflowers that day.

 If conforming my goals to my partner’s means we’re going to have a better (and safer) experience, I will do it.

-Maybe not as obvious, but I would argue just as important, is to let your support crew know exactly what your goal is for your backcountry trip (as well as your actual travel and contingency plans).
-They should also have an understanding of your experience and abilities.
+Just as important is to let your support crew know what the goal is for your backcountry trip.
+Then, inform them about your travel and contingency plans.
+They should also know your experience and abilities.

-Keep in mind that your support crew might only consist of the one person you share your itinerary with prior to leaving for your trip.
+Keep in mind that your support crew might only consist of the one person.
+Regardless, share your itinerary with them prior to leaving for your trip.